 When you apply to Curry College, you'll start the degree program that puts you on the path to success.
 Our friendly team is here to help you every step of the way.
+And with no application fee there is no better time than now to apply.
+Get started today.

 Students who have completed graduate coursework at an accredited institution of higher education may request an evaluation of up to six credits for transfer into a graduate degree program at Curry College.
 For a graduate course to be considered for transfer credit, it must have been completed prior to matriculation into a Curry graduate program and completed within the previous five years.
 Evaluation of courses for transfer credit will be based on their content, applicability, and comparability relative to the graduate program requirements.
 Transfer credit will be considered for only those courses where a grade of B- or better was earned.
 The Graduate Program Director has final determination regarding the eligibility and award of all transfer credit requests, and students are advised to speak with the respective graduate program director regarding a transfer credit request.